Revised Summary of Regulatory Impact Statement - 6 NYCRR Part 570

 5. Local Government Mandates

-Three federal agencies, the Federal Energy Regulatory Commission (FERC), the Department of Transportation (USDOT), and the Coast Guard (USCG), have jurisdiction over LNG safety issues.
+Three federal agencies, the Federal Energy Regulatory Commission (FERC), Department of Transportation (USDOT), and Coast Guard (USCG), have jurisdiction over LNG safety issues.
 Under the Natural Gas Act, FERC issues certificates authorizing the siting and construction of onshore and near-shore LNG import or export facilities, and has jurisdiction over LNG peak shaving facilities used in interstate commerce.
 FERC also issues certificates of public convenience and necessity for LNG facilities engaged in interstate natural gas transportation by pipeline.
-In addition, the NFPA standards have been adopted by numerous state and federal agencies.
+In addition, NFPA standards have been adopted by numerous state and federal agencies.

-Finally, the USCG has authority over the design, construction, manning, and operation of ships and barges that transport LNG, and marine transfer areas of import/export facilities.
+Finally, USCG has authority over the design, construction, manning, and operation of ships and barges that transport LNG, and marine transfer areas of import/export facilities.
 Currently, no import and/or export terminal facilities are operating in the State.

 9. Federal Standards